Valid post-selection inference for penalized G-estimation: Introduction

-In this paper, we contribute to this growing body of work by developing valid inferential methods for the recently proposed doubly-robust penalized G-estimation \citep{jaman2024penalized}.
+In this paper, we contribute to this growing body of work by developing valid inferential methods for the recently proposed doubly-robust penalized G-estimation \citep{jaman2025penalized}.
 This method estimates the proximal effects of exposure with simultaneous data-adaptive selection of effect modifiers within a structural nested mean model (SNMM) framework, particularly for repeated outcomes.
 We present two different proposals for valid inference on effect modification of proximal treatment effects: one is an extension of the UPoSI approach \citep{kuchibhotla2020valid} and another is based on the decorrelated score test introduced by \cite{ning2017general}.
 Our methodological development is motivated by a study of hemodiafiltration (HDF), a dialysis technique for treating patients with end-stage renal disease (ESRD).
 Hemodiafiltration is the standard treatment for ESRD patients at the University of Montreal Hospital Centre (CHUM) outpatient dialysis clinic and its affiliated ambulatory dialysis center (CED).
 Hemodiafiltration cleans waste and excess fluids from the blood by combining diffusive clearance and convective removal of solutes \citep{ronco2007hemodiafiltration}.
 It involves the ultrafiltration of a large volume of plasma water, which requires substitution fluid to be administered to the patient to preserve fluid balance.
 Dialysis effectiveness is indicated by the convection volume attained during each session, which is calculated as the sum of the substitution volume and the ultrafiltration volume \citep{marcelli2015high}.
-Using the data extracted from hospital records, \cite{jaman2024penalized} explored the effect heterogeneity of the dialysis facility (CHUM vs.\ CED) on the session-specific mean convection volumes applying penalized G-estimation.
-In this paper, we apply our proposed methods to provide valid post-selection inference for the effects estimated by \cite{jaman2024penalized}.
+Using the data extracted from hospital records, \cite{jaman2025penalized} explored the effect heterogeneity of the dialysis facility (CHUM vs.\ CED) on the session-specific mean convection volumes applying penalized G-estimation.
+In this paper, we apply our proposed methods to provide valid post-selection inference for the effects estimated by \cite{jaman2025penalized}.
+The identification of effect modifiers in \cite{jaman2025penalized} is informed by the data itself.
+Without proper adjustment for post-selection, the uncertainty in the estimated effect modification could be underestimated, leading to overconfident or misleading conclusions.
+Hence, addressing post-selection inference in our real-data analysis is essential.

 The rest of the paper is organized as follows.
 In Section~\ref{sec.methodology}, we briefly describe the penalized G-estimator and the two proposed inferential procedures.
 In Section~\ref{sec.simulation}, we evaluate and compare the finite sample performance of the inferential methods along with naive inference based on a sandwich estimator via a simulation study under misspecification of the treatment-free model.
 We then apply these methods to infer the heterogenous effect of dialysis facility on the session-specific hemodiafiltration outcomes in Section~\ref{sec.application}.
 Finally, we present a discussion in Section~\ref{sec.discussion}.